MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 :::image type="content" source="media/transform.png" alt-text="Screenshot of transform message with Power Query Online.":::

 1. You can insert data into Dataverse by using HTTP requests or the Dataverse connector **Insert** action.
-If you're doing more than one insert and want to improve performance, wrap the inserts into a change set so that the requests are in a transaction batch.
+If you're doing more than one insert and want to improve performance, wrap the inserts into a changeset so that the requests are in a transaction batch.

 :::image type="content" source="media/InsertImages.png" alt-text="Screenshot of insert messages flow.":::